siddhantthegts/agent0/docs/stories/001_seed.md

 # User Story: Single-Tool Code Agent with E2B Sandbox (Mastra)

+> **Note**: This is the original user story.
+The actual implementation diverged from the skills module approach described here.
+Instead, we document APIs directly in the system prompt and let the agent write raw fetch calls.
+See `docs/context.md` for the current implementation.

 ## Title

 Build a minimal “one-tool” code agent that plans → writes TypeScript → executes inside an E2B sandbox and uses in-prompt skills to call external APIs—without adding extra tool-calling round-trips.